endojs/endo/packages/compartment-mapper/README.md

 # Compartment mapper

-> :warning: CommonJS support is temporarily disabled, pending a solution for
-> heuristic static analysis that does not entrain any Node.js built-ins.

 The compartment mapper builds _compartment maps_ for Node.js style
 applications, finding their dependencies and describing how to create [Compartments][] for each package in the application.